-The ancient walls of the town of Athens, as they existed in the: Peloponnesian, war, have been traced by Lord Elgin's artists in their whole extent, as well as the long walls that led to Munychia and the Piraeus.
-The gates, mentioned in the Greek classics, have been ascertained and every public monument that could be recognised, has been inserted in a general map; as well as detailed plans given of each.
-Extensive excavations were necessary for this purpose, particularly at the Great Theatre of Bacchus; at the Pnyx, where the assemblies of the people were held, where Pericles, Alcibiades, Demosthenes, and Aeschines, delivered their animated orations.
-The Theatre built by Herodes Atticus, to the memory of his wife Regilla, and the Tumuli of Antiope, Euripides, &c. have also been opened and from these excavations, and various others in the environs of Athens, has been procured a complete and invaluable collection of Greek vases.
-The colonies sent from Athens, Corinth, &c. into Magna Grecia, Sicily, and Etruria, carried with them this art of making vases, from their mother country, and, as the earliest modern collections of vases were made in those colonies, they have improperly acquired the name of Etruscan.
-Those found by Lord Elgin at Athens, Aeginae, Argos, and Corinth, will prove the indubitable claim of the Greeks to this art: none of those in the collections of the king of Naples at Portici, or in that of Sir William Hamilton, excel some Lord Elgin has procured, with respect to the elegance of the form, the fineness of the materials, the delicacy of the execution, or the beauty of the subjects delineated on them; and they are in very high preservation.
+The ancient walls of the city of Athens, as they existed in the Peloponnesian war, have been traced by Lord Elgin's artists in their whole extent, as well as the long walls that led to the Munychia and the Piraeus.
+The gates, mentioned in ancient authors, have been ascertained: and every public monument, that could be recognised, has been inserted in a general map; as well as detailed plans given of each.
+Extensive excavations were necessary for this purpose, particularly at the Great Theatre of Bacchus; at the Pnyx, where the assemblies of the people were held, where Pericles, Alcibiades, Demosthenes, and Aeschines, delivered their orations.
+The Theatre built by Herodes Atticus, to the memory of his wife Regilla, and the supposed Tumuli of Antiope, Euripides, &c. have also been opened; and from these excavations, and various others in the environs of Athens, has been procured a complete and valuable collection of Greek vases.
+The colonies sent from Athens, Corinth, &c. into Magna Graecia, Sicily, and Etruria, carried with them this art of making vases, from their mother country; and, as the earliest modern collections of vases were made in those colonies, they have improperly acquired the name of Etruscan.
+Those found by Lord Elgin at Athens, Aeginae, Argos, and Corinth, will prove the indubitable claim of the Greeks to the invention and perfection of this art:

+Few of those in the collections of the King of Naples at Portici, or in that of Sir William Hamilton, excel some Lord Elgin has procured, with respect to the elegance of the form, the fineness of the materials, the delicacy of the execution, or the beauty of the subjects delineated on them; and they are, for the most part, in very high preservation.
 A tumulus, into which an excavation was commenced under Lord Elgin's eye during his residence at Athens, has furnished a most valuable treasure of this kind.
-It consists of a large marble vase, five feet in circumference, inclosing one of bronze thirteen inches in diameter, of beautiful sculpture, in which was a deposit of burnt bones, and a lachrymatory of alabaster, of exquisite form, and on the bones lay a wreath of myrtle in gold, having, besides leaves, both buds and flowers.
-The position of this tumulus is on the road that leads from Port Piraeus to the Salaminian Ferry and Eleusis.
+It consists of a large marble vase, five feet in circumference, inclosing one of bronze thirteen inches in diameter, of beautiful sculpture, in which was a deposit of burnt bones, and a lachrymatory of alabaster, of exquisite form; and on the bones lay a wreath of myrtle in gold, having, besides leaves, both buds and flowers.
+This tumulus is situated on the road which leads from Port Piraeus to the Salaminian Ferry and Eleusis.
 May it not be the tomb of Aspasia?

-From the Theatre of Bacchus, Lord Elgin has obtained the very ancient sun-dial, which existed there during the time of Aeschyles, Sophocles, and Euripides; and a large statue of Bacchus, dedicated by Thrasyllus in gratitude for his having obtained the prize of tragedy at the Panathenaic festival.
-A beautiful little Corinthian temple near it, raised for a similar prize gained by Lysicrates, and commonly called the Lantern of Demosthenes has also been drawn and modelled with minute attention.
-It is a most precious little bijou in architecture.
-The elevation, ground-plan, and other details of the octagonal temple, raised by Andronicus Cyrrhestes to the winds, has also been executed with care; but, the sculpture on its frize is in so heavy a style, that it was not judged worthy of being modelled in plaster.
+From the Theatre of Bacchus, Lord Elgin has obtained the very ancient sun-dial, which existed there during the time of Aeschylus, Sophocles, and Euripides; and a large statue of Bacchus, dedicated by Thrasyllus in gratitude for his having obtained the prize of tragedy at the Panathenaic festival.
+A beautiful little Corinthian temple near it, raised for a similar prize gained by Lysicrates, and commonly called the Lantern of Demosthenes, has also been drawn and modelled with minute attention.
+It is one of the most exquisite productions of Greek architecture.
+The elevation, ground-plan, and other details of the octagonal temple, raised by Andronicus Cyrrhestes to the winds, have also been executed with care; but the sculpture on its frize is in so heavy a style, that it was not judged worthy of being modelled in plaster.